Ngorongoro Crater Lodge–Tanzania

-Consistently recognized as one of the world’s most luxurious and elegant places to stay and recently named one of Travel + Leisure’s 10 Best Safari Lodges in Africa and one of the Top 100 Hotels in the World, andBeyond Ngorongoro Crater Lodge is situated right on the edge of the crater, offering unbeatable views of one of the natural wonders of the world.
+Consistently recognized as one of the world’s most luxurious and elegant places to stay and recently named one of Travel + Leisure’s 10 Best Safari Lodges in Africa, andBeyond Ngorongoro Crater Lodge is situated right on the edge of the crater, offering unbeatable views of one of the natural wonders of the world.

 Once a gigantic volcano, the Ngorongoro Crater is the largest intact caldera in the world.
 Experts say that before it erupted, it would have been higher than Mount Kilimanjaro, the highest peak in Africa.
 Today, long since having collapsed and eroded, it is an extensive highland area with the famous 600-meter-deep crater as its focal point.
 Nearly three million years old, the ancient caldera shelters one of the most beautiful wildlife havens on earth.
 Endangered black rhino are protected within its rim, giant tusked elephant wander the forests, black-maned lion stalk the grasslands and long-legged flamingo crowd the soda lakes.
 An estimated 25,000 large mammals are resident in this bowl of plenty, including a population of approximately 6,000 resident wildebeest, 16 rare black rhino and around 70 lion.
 Cheetah move in and out of the crater, while leopard are most often encountered in the spectacular Lerai Forest.